zackmeach/GridironLabs/src/gridironlabs/ui/README.md

 PySide6 desktop shell pieces:

 - `app.py` — application bootstrapper for the desktop runtime.
 - `main_window.py` — maximized window with persistent top nav (includes rotating upcoming-week matchup ticker pulled from `games.parquet`), a context bar under the nav (2x nav height) that holds the page title/subtitle/stats (titles are not repeated in the body), and stacked pages.
-Home renders a League Leaders grid fed by Parquet stats.
-The Settings page is a cosmetic mock matching the shared reference: four panels with a 4/3/3 width split (Data Generation, UI Grid Layout + Test Cases stacked, Debug Output) and aligned heights.
+- `pages/` — page implementations. `settings_page.py` is the reference implementation for the Page → GridCanvas → PanelCard framework.
+- `layouts/` — layout helpers (e.g. `GridCanvas`).
+- `overlays/` — overlay widgets (e.g. debug grid overlay).
+- `style/` — Python-side tokens used by widgets/layout defaults.
-- `widgets/` — reusable navigation bar (with history/search/settings), page context bar styles, state banners, and the `league_leaders.py` panel.
+- `widgets/` — reusable widgets (navigation bar, panel cards, state banners, optional panels like `league_leaders.py`).
-- `resources` (../resources) — dark theme QSS and future assets (styles include the leaders grid).
+- `resources` (../resources) — dark theme QSS and future assets.

-Settings mock details:
+Settings page note:
-- Panels: Data Generation (season range combos, toggles, grouped checkboxes, last-update table, full-width Generate button), UI Grid Layout (toggle, opacity slider, color swatch + hex input, cell size spinbox), Test Cases (three toggles + Execute button), Debug Output (terminal-like readout).
-- Layout ratios: Data Generation 4/10, middle column (UI Grid Layout + gap + Test Cases) 3/10, Debug Output 3/10; vertical alignment keeps Data Generation and Debug Output equal height and matches the middle stack.
-- All controls are cosmetic only; no signals are wired to behavior yet.
-- Surface color: nav, context bar, and primary panels share the same background for visual unity.
+- Settings is the example page demonstrating panel placement and the configurable debug grid overlay.

 Running the UI locally:
 - Ensure the venv is active (`source .venv/bin/activate` or `.\\.venv\\Scripts\\activate` on Windows).
 - Dependencies: `pip install -e .[dev]`; on Windows you may need `pip install pyside6 polars` if not already present.
-- If `data/processed` is empty, the app will show an offline/banner warning; seed Parquet with `python scripts/generate_fake_nfl_data.py` for a richer home view.
+- If `data/processed` is empty, the app still boots; context stats will be zero and the matchup ticker may have no items.
+Seed Parquet with `python scripts/generate_fake_nfl_data.py` if you want matchups to cycle in the top nav.